Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

      control how tall its canvas row is.
 - @c "fixed-width": a boolean value specifying whether the item should be constrained to its calculated width within its row.

+# Additional Functions {#additional-functions}
+Along with the dataset-related functions that can be used for dataset formulas, other functions are also available.
+These functions can be used in a dataset's formulas section, the @c "constants" section, and even in-place (e.g., in a label's text value).
+- ``Now(`value`)``:
+    Returns the a string representing the current date and time (or date component).
+    - @c value: the part of today's date to return (if not provided, then the full date and time are returned).
+      The following options are available:
+      - @c "Year": the year.
+      - @c "Day": the day of the month.
+      - @c "DayName": the day of the month as a name (e.g., Tuesday).
+      - @c "Month": the numeric value of the month.
+      - @c "MonthName": the name of the month.
+      - @c "MonthShortName": the abbreviated name of the month.s

 # Notes {#notes}
 Color values can either be hex encoded (e.g., @c "#FF0000" for red) or a named value (@c "pumpkin").
 For a full list